ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 ```

-At the time of writing, `ggmap` needs to be compiled from source to maintain some functionality, hence `  devtools::install_github("dkahle/ggmap")`, but this might change in the future.
+At the time of writing, `ggmap` needs to be compiled from source (i.e. its repository on Github) to maintain some functionality, hence `  devtools::install_github("dkahle/ggmap")`, but this might change in the future.

 <a name="map_data"></a>